Information about Valdecoxib

 How valdecoxib works

 Valdecoxib is a non-steroidal anti-inflammatory drug (NSAID) called COX-2 inhibitors.
-It works by blocking the release of certain chemical messengers that are responsible for pain and inflammation (redness and swelling).
+It works by blocking the release of certain chemical messengers that are responsible pain and inflammation (redness and swelling).

 Common side effects of valdecoxib

 Abdominal pain, Palpitations, Nausea, Vomiting, Headache, Heartburn, Gastritis, Dizziness, Flatulence, Edema, Increased blood pressure, Dyspepsia, Constipation, Diarrhoea

 - ₹9Glenmark Pharmaceuticals Ltd1 variant(s)